github/docs/content/github/getting-started-with-github/github-cli.md

 ---
 title: GitHub CLI
-intro: 'The {% data variables.product.prodname_cli %} is a command-line tool for using {% data variables.product.product_name %} features on your computer.'
+intro: 'The {% data variables.product.prodname_cli %} is a command-line tool for using {% data variables.product.product_name %} features from your terminal.'
 versions:
   free-pro-team: '*'
   enterprise-server: '>2.19'